San Pedro Parks Wilderness: Topography, flora, and fauna

 San Pedro Parks Wilderness is located in the Nacimiento Mountains, the western finger of the southernmost Rocky Mountains.
 The nearest town is Cuba, New Mexico.
 The wilderness is approximately 10 mile by 7 mile in size.
 Some of the hiking and horseback trails leading into the wilderness are steep but the heart of San Pedro Parks is a plateau, about five miles by six miles, at an elevation of 10,000 feet (3,100 m).
-Vegetation on the plateau consists of grassy meadows, called "parks," interspaced with forests of Engelmann spruce, other conifers, and Quaking Aspen.
+Vegetation on the plateau consists of grassy meadows, called "parks", interspaced with forests of Engelmann spruce, other conifers, and Quaking Aspen.
 The plateau is laced with several small streams which support populations of Rio Grande cutthroat trout.
 San Pedro Peaks rises gently among the meadows to an elevation of 10,592 ft feet.
 Wildflowers of many species abound.
 The meadows consist primarily of bluegrass, oat grass, sedge, rush, and Rocky Mountain iris.

 San Pedro Parks receives about 35 inch of precipitation annually, making it one of the wettest areas of New Mexico.
 Snowfall is heavy in winter and snow cover can persist until early June.
 Many of the meadows are boggy from the heavy precipitation.
 San Gregorio reservoir is an artificial lake about one-half mile long and one-half mile wide at an elevation of 9,400 ft on the southern edge of the wilderness.

 Animals found in San Pedro Parks are typical of the southern Rocky Mountains: mule deer, black bear. wild turkey, and, especially, elk.
 A large herd of elk summers in the wilderness.
 In addition, as of 2004 730 head of cattle are permitted to graze inside San Pedro Parks.

 Climate

-Part of the park has a humid continental climate of the warm-summer type (Köppen: Dfb) and higher areas a continental subarctic climate (Dfc) with short summers (using the 0 °C isoterm).
+Part of the park has a humid continental climate of the warm-summer type (Köppen: Dfb) and in higher areas a continental subarctic climate (Dfc) with short summers (using the 0 °C isoterm).